ManiAm/VENTOS_Public/README.md

 **OMNET++:** OMNET++ is a network simulator, and is used for detailed packet-level simulations.

-**Veins framework:** We used Veins to connect SUMO to OMNET++ using TraCI interface, as well as using IEEE 802.11p protocol in data-link layer.
+**Veins framework:** We used Veins to connect SUMO to OMNET++ using TraCI interface, as well as using IEEE 802.11p protocol in data-link layer for V2V, I2V and V2I wireless communications.
+More information [here](http://veins.car2x.org/ "").

 **Simulation of Urban Mobility (SUMO):** SUMO is an open source, microscopic, continuous-space, discrete-time road traffic simulator, developed at German Aerospace Center.
-We implemented multiple car following models in SUMO.
+We have implemented multiple car following models in SUMO.
+SUMO is as powerfull as a [Sumo wrestler](https://www.youtube.com/watch?v=dW7n2UP60bk "") :)

 **Eigen library:** Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 We use this library for matrix calculations.
 Eigen is a header only library, and is included in VENTOS.